 3

-These courses can be used in the Dual/Accelerated BS in health management to Master of Health Administration.
+These courses can be used in the Accelerated BS in health management to Master of Health Administration.
 Consult with the director of graduate programs (phs@wichita.edu) prior to taking PHS 621 and PHS 622 to apply and create your plan of study.

-General Aging Studies Concentration
+Aging Services Concentration

 This concentration is for students interested in entry-level positions with community services focused on serving the aging population.
 Community services can include senior centers, local or state agencies on aging, or other non-profits focusing specifically on the senior population.